What you will learn in this article:

 - General Precautions

-A brief history of mushrooms as medicine
+A brief history of mushrooms

 In Europe, Finland especially stands out for mushroom cultivation and research.
 Some of the top chaga mushroom researchers in the world, including Dr. Kirsti Kahlos of the University of Helsinki, live in Finland.
 During World War II, the abundantly growing chaga mushroom was used as a coffee substitute.